on4r4p/Copernicus/README.md

 -   ~~Add whitepage engine for es.~~
 -   ~~Add whitepage engine for ru.~~
 -   ~~Add whitepage engine for usa.~~
--  Add whitepage engine for ger.
+- ~~ Add whitepage engine for ger.~~
 - ~~Add Captcha solver for yellowpages.com.~~
 - ~~Add ability to choose to use city for engine or whitePages.~~
 -  ~~Add ability to save current session and continue where it stopped in  case of uncaught error.~~
--  Add graphml , gephi , cytoscape ,export format .
+-  Add graphml , mtgx export format .
 -  Add image search for yahoo and bing
 - ~~Add Email search~~
 - Add Search results function for other file format